SarthakVerma18/Intern-Guidance/Optiver.md

   Resume-related and situational questions

 Tips:
-  Be smartly honest — don’t try to bluff, they’ll know.
+  Be smartly honest — don’t try to bluff, these are highly experienced HRs they’ll know.
   They ask follow-ups on everything.
   Support every trait you claim with concrete examples.